daviddias/blog.daviddias.me/drafts/2015-09-XY-real-time-communications-the-challenges-solved-with-webrtc.md

 # Motivation

-Majority of the WebRTC overviews are focused on easy to use and API interface, althought that is the reason why its growing so much, it is interesting also to look how common P2P application issues were tackled and what other P2P architectures can learn from it and hopefully, even reuse
+The majority of WebRTC analysis posts and talks focus in understanding how WebRTC works from the API standpoint, namely the RTCPeerConnection, RTCDataChannel and getUserMedia that enable us to establish a connection between peers and get access to user media like a camera or a microphone respectively.
+One of the major reasons why WebRTC adoption has been growing as much is due to these APIs, which represent better primitives Real Time Communications.
+Nevertheless it is also interesting to understand how WebRTC tackles each of the obstacles P2P Applications have to face, so that developers can fully understand the full weigth of developing a P2P app, plus exposing the techniques, protocols and technologies used so that other P2P apps can learn from WebRTC Stack.

 # Peer-to-Peer Application Stack